MIKE'S BUS PAGES

 A number of fine Leyland PS2's were operated including this one which was apparently the one he always personally drove.
 One of his drivers told me that they always knew when the boss was coming as they could see the distinctive MM on the radiator!

 A number of Guy utilities were snapped up in the fifties.
-On the left is, I think, an ex Plymouth Corporation one and on the right Great Yarmouth
+On the left is, I think, an ex Plymouth Corporation lowbridge example, and on the right a Great Yarmouth highbridge.

 These two London registered former luxury coaches came from Corona Coaches of Sudbury.
-I think they may have been ex-Grey-Green Coaches
+I think they may have originally been in the fleet of

 ......and this ex LT Craven bodied RT from Longlands of Crowland.
 Another operator who put an interesting vehicle his way was Jolly's of Norton whose fine half-cab AEC Regal was over the pits at this time and I could not photograph it.

 .........seen here at Bury St Edmunds are a pair of ex Great Yarmouth Corporation Leyland PD1s with curvy Massey bodies still substantially in their old fancy blue & cream municipal livery.
-Several of this batch were acquired.
+Several of this batch were acquired but were never repainted orange & cream.

 Other utilities were simply put out to grass!
-I believe these were ex East Kent or Maidstone & District
+There's a lowbridge and highbridge example here.
+I believe these were ex East Kent or Maidstone & District.

 Not sure about this one - Looks vaguely Roe bodied and perhaps ex-Leeds City Transport.
 Does anyone know - did it survive?

-I believe that a new book has just been published about the Mulleys Motorways operation - fascinating reading I'm sure
+I believe that a book has been published about the Mulleys Motorways operation - fascinating reading I'm sure.

 WEST RIDING